Chamber of Horrors (1966 film): Plot

 Draco and Blount conclude that the mysterious murderer is delivering a corpse of a man to the police piece-by-piece, with the arms and head still missing.
 When Draco accidentally surprises Marie with a wax dummy of the dead judge, she realizes her role in the murders and tells them the story of the man with the severed hand she met in New Orleans.
 Confronted with a wax dummy of Cravette, Marie tells them that he is the man she met in New Orleans.

 Now realizing that they are up against a man they thought dead, and that he is no doubt seeking to kill the rest of his enemies as a way of finishing the "body", Draco, Blount, and the police set up a dragnet for the escaped murderer.

 Cravette is apparently apprehended by one of the patrolmen (Rogers) who originally arrested him.
-But Cravette kills him with a pistol concealed in a mock hand over his severed hook, sending his arms to the police.
+But Cravette kills him with a pistol concealed in a mock hand over his prosthetic hook, and sends his arms to the police.

 Draco, knowing that he is intended to be the "head" of Cravette's assembled revenge corpse, concludes that Cravette will come for him in his wax museum.
 Remaining inside his museum all night with Marie and Blount, and with the police protecting the building, Draco awaits the arrival of his deadly nemesis.

 Cravette evades the police stakeout by sneaking into the building through the roof.
 After distracting and knocking out Draco's companions one by one, Cravette confronts Draco, telling him he wants his head.
 After a struggle using antique weapons, Cravette is impaled in ghastly fashion on his own wax image.

 In the concluding scene, it is revealed that Marie was given a light sentence of two years.
-Draco and Blount then notice that the female wax dummy in their exhibit of an iron maiden is "too real."
+Draco and Blount then notice that the female wax dummy in their exhibit of an iron maiden is "too real".
 Realizing that she is an actual murder victim, they call for the police.